mad-lab-fau/mad-gui/docs/developer_guidelines.rst

 .. code-block:: console

-    echo navigate to the gui's repository
+    echo navigating to the gui's repository
     cd mad_gui

-    # create virutal environment
+    echo create virutal environment
     python -m venv .venv
-    # this creates the virutal environment in the folder `.venv`
-    # the `doit` task `prepare_windows_build` will make use of this folder by default later in this process
+    echo this creates the virutal environment in the folder `.venv` echo the `doit` task `prepare_windows_build` will make use of this folder by default later in this process

-    # activate the virutal environment
+    echo activate the virutal environment
     .venv/Scripts/activate

-    # Install project dependencies
+    echo Install project dependencies
-    # in case pip install gets stuck at 'processing', see our troubleshooting section for a possible solution
-    pip install .
+    echo in case pip install gets stuck at 'processing', see our troubleshooting section for a possible solution pip install .

-    # get PyInstaller (make sure pyinstaller is NOT installed in your global python!)
-    pip install pyinstaller
+    echo get PyInstaller (make sure pyinstaller is NOT installed in your global python!) pip install pyinstaller

-    # we need this to perform the following task
-    pip install doit
+    echo we need this to perform the following task pip install doit

-    # for pyinstaller to be able to transform from png to jpg (if we use png directly, we get strange pink borders)
-    pip install pillow
+    echo for pyinstaller to be able to transform from png to jpg (if we use png directly, we get strange pink borders) pip install pillow

-    # we have to transform some .ui files to .py and put them into our .venv mad-gui library
-    # note: if you did not name your virtual environment .venv in the second step, you can pass the name using `-v <name of venv>`
+    echo we have to transform some .ui files to .py and put them into our .venv mad-gui library echo note: if you did not name your virtual environment .venv in the second step, you can pass the name using `-v <name of venv>` doit prepare_windows_build
-    doit prepare_windows_build

-    # actually create the executable
+    echo actually create the executable
     pyinstaller pyinstaller.spec --onefile

 Afterwards, you will find the file in the `dist` folder.